madhumardoor/AGRIVOICE/README.md

 ## Ensure you have the following installed:

----
-Python 3.x
+✅Python 3.x
-pdfplumber (for extracting text from standard PDFs) transformers (for text summarization using AI) pyttsx3 (for text-to-speech conversion) pytesseract & pdf2image (for OCR-based PDF extraction)
+✅pdfplumber (for extracting text from standard PDFs) ✅transformers (for text summarization using AI) ✅pyttsx3 (for text-to-speech conversion)
----
+✅pytesseract & pdf2image (for OCR-based PDF extraction)

-## 🤝Contributing
+## Contributing
 ✅Feel free to contribute!
 Open a pull request if you have improvements.